mhu/shadows-and-alchemy/GDD.md

 ## Gameplay

 The game features very basic 2D platforming controls, making it very accessible to new players.
 The player tries to dodge enemies' lights and find exit portals to complete the game.
 Remaining in the shadows for a couple of seconds while being damaged causes the player to slowly regenerate health.
-This mechanic allows players that need assistance to take their time and regenerate health before moving on at the cost of a slower completion time.
 The game uses semi-randomized exit portal locations and a game over screen features a game completion timer to encourage replayability.

 ## Art